Chameleon-Studios/Cookie-Banner/README.md

 	var cookieBanner = new cookieBanner();
 </script>
 ```
+[To do: should we use a CDN to include these files from somewhere?]

 ### Quick setup
 The most basic way to get going is just by initialising the script in the following way, this will just use all the default settings:
 ```